lauren-jones/react-ecommerce-ui-kit/README.md

 ## Reflection

 This was a side project, built in conjunction with an e-commerce web app UI.
-Project goals included using Storybook and Typescript for this first time, and using the components to build the frontend of an e-commerce store.
+Project goals included using Storybook and Typescript for the first time, and using the components to build the frontend of an e-commerce store.

 The technologies implemented in this project are React, Typescript, Storybook and Rollup.
 This project did not use the 'create-react-app' boilerplate, since it is a library as opposed to an app.